benji2264/personal_website/content/publication/preprint/index.md

 publication: ""
 publication_short: ""

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: Anomaly detection has recently seen great progress in the field of visual inspection.
+More specifically, the use of classical outlier detection techniques on features extracted by deep pre-trained neural networks have been shown to deliver remarkable performances on the MVTec Anomaly Detection (MVTec AD) dataset.
+However, like most other anomaly detection strategies, these pre-trained methods assume all training data to be normal.
+As a consequence, they cannot be considered as fully unsupervised.
+There exists to our knowledge no work studying these pre-trained methods under fully unsupervised setting.
+In this work, we first assess the robustness of these pre-trained methods to fully unsupervised context, using polluted training sets (i.e. containing defective samples), and show that these methods are more robust to pollution compared to methods such as CutPaste.
+We then propose SROC, a Simple Refinement strategy for One Class classification.
+SROC enables to remove most of the polluted images from the training set, and to recover some of the lost AUC.
+We further show that our simple heuristic competes with, and even outperforms much more complex strategies from the existing literature.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
 - Source Themes